Post-op Instructions for tooth extraction:

 11. Sleep: Make sure you sleep with your head elevated on two pillows.

-12. IF PAIN INCREASES after 48 hours, please call our office immediately.
+12. IF PAIN INCREASES after 48 hours, please contact us immediately.